jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.12
 Given a permutation p represented as a vector, return the vector corresponding to the previous permutation of p under lexicographic ordering.

+###Problem 6.13
+Design a O(n) algorithm for rotating an array A of n elements to the right by i positions.
+You are allowed O(1) additional storage.